quantumomics/Beauty/README.md

 5. Beauty exposed to expression, becomes beautiful.

+6. Beauty is like a magnet, which can attract expressions of yourself.

+7. Beauty is an expressions of magnetism for beauty of others.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.